mgrassho/SAPBTP_MBT_Basic/README.md

 Then, we see a "Schema" tag including our first entity (EntityType) named "Customer".
 Besides the Property tags you can also see that one Property  is marked as the "Key".
 Each Property contains a Name, Type and additional elements as needed.
 We do not use Referential Constraints in this tutorial.

 The last part of the service model is the EntityContainer.
-Here all defined entites - in our case, just the Customer - are put into a set and annotated with a description.
+Here all defined entities - in our case, just the Customer - are put into a set and annotated with a description.

 In the next part, we will generate our first service implementation and test the service.

 ## Task 2 - Generating the task.json

-With our service model perpared, we will now create a task.json to define how the generator should translate our definition into code.
+With our service model prepared, we will now create a task.json to define how the generator should translate our definition into code.

 In VS Codes Command Palette, choose MBT: Create task.json file.

 You will be prompted for some input.
 You can basically choose whatever fits your needs and it is pretty self-explanatory.
-Anyhow, for this turorial we keep most default and basic inputs as follows:
+Anyhow, for this tutorial we keep most default and basic inputs as follows:

 ![Choose Local Server](./assets/task2_01.png)